-Please note that these Guidance notes are not a formal part of the Code of Practice Rules but are issued to members as guidance.
-Nevertheless members are expected to abide by the 'spirit' of the message.
+Please note that these Guidance notes are not a formal part of the Code of Practice Rules but are issued to members as guidance to help inform members as to how the Code of Practice rules are intended to be operated in practice.
+Nevertheless, members are expected to abide by the 'spirit' of the message.